This was supposed to be Kevin McCarthy's moment. Instead, GOP chaos reigns

 But none of it worked.
 Even Trump hasn't been able to win over the Never Kevins.

-Trump did post several, however, Wednesday, implying he spoke with members Tuesday night and encouraged them to vote for McCarthy.
+Trump did post Wednesday, however, implying that he spoke with members Tuesday night and encouraged them to vote for McCarthy.

 "[I]t's now time for all of our GREAT Republican House Members to VOTE FOR KEVIN, CLOSE THE DEAL, TAKE THE VICTORY," Trump said, in part, reserving his ire for Senate Republican leader Mitch McConnell.
 Trump added, "REPUBLICANS, DO NOT TURN A GREAT TRIUMPH INTO A GIANT & EMBARRASSING DEFEAT.
 IT'S TIME TO CELEBRATE, YOU DESERVE IT.
 Kevin McCarthy will do a good job, and maybe even a GREAT JOB."